Homas/Splunk_AT_Lookup/README.md

-# Splunk Infolbox TIDE External Lookup tool
+# Splunk Infolbox TIDE Threat Lookup tool
 spl_at_tide_lookup_cli.py is an external lookup tool for Splunk which returns a threat property for ip-addresses, hostnames and domains.
 It uses a local cache in SQLite3.
 The local cache is updated by spl_at_tide_db_update.sh script which should be periodically executed by cron.